- How to Access the Stellar Cluster

 - Maintenance Window

-Stellar, a heterogeneous cluster with AMD and Intel processors, built to support large-scale parallel jobs predominantly for use by researchers in astrophysical sciences, plasma physics, physics, chemical & biological engineering and atmospheric & oceanic sciences.
+Stellar is a heterogeneous cluster composed of Intel and AMD nodes.
+The cluster was built to support large-scale parallel jobs for researchers in astrophysical sciences, plasma physics, physics, chemical & biological engineering and atmospheric & oceanic sciences.

-To use the Stellar cluster you have to request an account on Stellar and then log in through SSH.
+To use Stellar you have to request an account and then log in through SSH.

 - Requesting Access to Stellar